mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 credits to issue fraudulent clearance papers to a group of people.
 23. G5 Emil Patowic has a small-scale smuggling operation going, and would probably be happy to do some business.
-24. Circle City is the only major population centre on Keanou.
-It lies 5,000 kilometres E-NE of the prison.
+24. Circle City is the only major population center on Keanou.
+It lies 5,000 kilometers E-NE of the prison.
 A shuttle based at the prison regularly carries ore to Circle City for transhipment.

 ##### RUMOURS